Find a Part Now

 2023

-The 2023 show was held from September 16–24, with the media preview on the 13th and charity preview (featuring a performance by Jennifer Hudson) on the 15th.
+The 2023 show ran from September 16–24, with the media preview on the 13th and charity preview (featuring a performance by Jennifer Hudson) on the 15th.
 Notably, its run coincided with the beginning of the 2023 United Auto Workers strike, which targeted Ford, General Motors, and Stellantis, the show's three largest exhibitors.
 The UAW held a rally outside Huntington Place on the evening of the charity preview, but did not picket the event or call for a consumer boycott of the show.

-For 2023, the show returned to its original all-indoor format.
+For 2023, the show returned to its previous all-indoor format.
 All three Detroit-based automakers exhibited, joined by Hyundai, Kia, Toyota, and Volkswagen.
 Subaru, which exhibited in 2022, declined to return for the 2023 show, while Honda was represented by an exhibit organized by a consortium of its Detroit-area dealers, rather than one hosted by the company itself.
 Like in the 2022 show, non-participating automakers were represented by smaller displays of their automobiles in a section of the show floor.

 The 2023 show also featured a large indoor test track at the rear of the show floor, on which attendees rode in new electric vehicles from GM, Ford, Volkswagen, BMW, and Tesla.
 Dubbed the Powering Michigan EV Experience, the track included a 300-foot acceleration strip, and a serpentine course to demonstrate the vehicles' handling.
 Tesla's participation in the EV Experience marked the company's first NAIAS appearance since 2015.
 In addition, the separate off-road courses in the Ford and Jeep exhibits, as well as the Ram truck course, returned from the 2022 show.